rdfostrich/article-jws2018-ostrich/content/evaluation.md

 as for values higher than 200, the addition counts started having a noticable impact on the performance of count estimation.
 This threshold value means that when a triple pattern has 200 matching additions, then this count will be stored.
-[](#results-addition-counts) shows the storage space requirements of the addition counts.
-Results show that for BEAR-A and BEAR-B-hourly, the storage space is insignificant compared to the total space requirements.
+[](#results-addition-counts) shows that the storage space of the addition count datastructure in the case of BEAR-A and BEAR-B-hourly is insignificant compared to the total space requirements.
-However, for BEAR-B-daily, addition counts take up 37.05% of the total size with still an acceptable absolute size, which is simply because the addition and deletion trees require relatively less space, because of the lower amount of versions.
+However, for BEAR-B-daily, addition counts take up 37.05% of the total size with still an acceptable absolute size, as the addition and deletion trees require relatively less space, because of the lower amount of versions.
-Within the scope of this work, we keep using this fixed threshold of 200.
+Within the scope of this work, we use this fixed threshold of 200.
 We consider investigating the impact of different threshold levels and methods for dynamically determining optimal levels future work.

 <figure id="results-addition-counts" class="table" markdown="1">